Walter Burleigh, co-founder of the Balancing Program, described the symbols this way:

 A wide variety of techniques were tested, but nothing seemed to work.
 It was not until Viola Pettit-Neal recalled an incident during her PhD thesis research.
 She was teaching at the American University in Lebanon and, while visiting the Monastery of St. Catherine in the Mt.
 Sinai area, the monks showed her three symbols and told her that Pythagoras used them in his Mystery Schools.
 Pythagoras had required his students to study these three simple geometric forms, in a particular order, for a period of seven years.

-Much to the Neal’s delight, using these images worked!
-Each day that the symbols were studied the Emotional Coefficient would increase a little until finally the two sets of measurements were in their proper 1:10 ratio.
+Much to Neal’s delight, using these images worked!
+Each day that the meditation symbols were studied the Emotional Coefficient would increase a little until finally, the two sets of measurements were in their proper 1:10 ratio.